pratikwysetree/CallAgentAI/replit.md

 ## Current Status (January 2025)

-✅ **FULLY FUNCTIONAL** - All core features are implemented and working, with major enhancement completed:
+✅ **FULLY FUNCTIONAL** - All core features are implemented and working, with recent fixes completed:

 - **Database**: PostgreSQL with complete schema and seed data
 - **AI Integration**: OpenAI GPT-4o for natural conversations with configurable model selection